 GEOP Research Fellowships for Doctoral and Postdoctoral Candidates

-POLIN Museum’s Global Educational Outreach Program, supported by the William K. Bowes Jr Foundation and the Taube Foundation for Jewish Life and Culture, is offering up to six doctoral and post-doctoral fellowships for from three to five consecutive months in residence at POLIN Museum and the Jewish Historical Institute (ŻIH).
-The fellowship stipend is $2,000 per month (payable in Polish zlotys).
+POLIN Museum’s Global Educational Outreach Program, supported by the Taube Foundation for Jewish Life and Culture, the William K. Bowes, Jr. Foundation and the Association of the Jewish Historical Institute of Poland, is offering up to four doctoral (three months) and post-doctoral (five months) fellowships in residence at POLIN Museum and the Emanuel Ringelblum Jewish Historical Institute (ŻIH).
+The fellowship stipend is $6,000 (for three months) and $10 000 (for five months), payable in Polish Zlotys.

 Fellows will have the opportunity to:

-- conduct research in archives and libraries in Warsaw and elsewhere in Poland;
+- conduct research in archives and libraries in Warsaw and Poland;

 - consult with an assigned mentor from POLIN Museum, the Jewish Historical Institute, or other academic institution in Warsaw or Poland.